 5) Living purposefully

 The importance to have a goal in life cannot be stressed enough.
 Having a goal will give our life a direction.
-We won’t waste our time with being unproductive but rather become a high-achiever.
-This in itself will led to an increase in self-esteem.
+We won’t waste our time being unproductive but rather become high-achiever.
+This in itself will lead to an increase in self-esteem.
 The goal we choose should be important to ourselves and independent of other people’s opinions or societal standards.
 Furthermore, it is important to choose a specific goal and not just “I will do my best”.

 Give it numbers and a finishing date.
 It is important to be able to measure progress.
 Only by making the progress measurable will make it possible for us to tracks results and adjust our actions.
 Self-discipline is very important.
-We have to constantly monitor our behaviors and see if those are in line with our goal.
-Having a goal and working towards it is a great way to proof to ourselves how we can rely on ourselves.
+We have to constantly monitor our behaviors and see if those are in line with our goals.
+Having a goal and working towards it is a great way to prove to ourselves how we can rely on ourselves.

 6) Personal Integrity

-Having a goal and sticking to it will ensure us that we can rely on ourselves.
+Having a goal and sticking to it will ensure that we can rely on ourselves.
 And in fact, we should make this our daily practice.
 Always make sure that your behaviors are congruent with your values.
 When our behavior is constantly in line with our values, we gain more self-esteem as we can rely on ourselves to take care of our needs and wants.

 Again, this might lead to situations where we will have to face the aversion of other people and we might not “fit in”.
 But these are also situations of potential growth.
 Be honest, as everything else is disrespectful to yourself.
-Lying in order to gain somebody’s approval might feel good in the moment, as we feel accepted by somebody else, but it also includes rejecting ourselves.
+Lying in order to gain somebody’s approval might feel good at the moment, as we feel accepted by somebody else, but it also includes rejecting ourselves.
 Every time we lie, we tell ourselves “We are not good enough”.
 Being honest is huge.

 Ask yourself: What stands in your way of living a life of integrity?
 We have to identify the major obstacles and keep on working on them until we live a fully integrated life.

-Nathaniel Branden explains how there are two parts of self-esteem.
-First we have self-efficacy, which describes the basic confidence when facing a challenge.
+Nathaniel Branden explains how there are two parts to self-esteem.
+First, we have self-efficacy, which describes the basic confidence when facing a challenge.
 It is knowing that we can handle certain situations.
 The second part of self-esteem is self-respect.
 This is a sense of being worthy of happiness and joy.
 Generally, we shouldn’t be confident in our knowledge, but rather in our skill to learn and to handle situations.
 High self-esteem has nothing to do with being perfect.
 It is more about accepting who we are in any given situation.

 Personal thoughts and putting knowledge into practice

 There are many books and programs on self-esteem.
 Unfortunately, many focus on external behaviors.
 You learn how to pretend to be self-confident and other people will perceive you as self-confident, but you never focus on the internal aspects.

 To me, Nathaniel Branden’s approach of solely focusing on internal aspects that all lie in our circle of influence was very beneficial.
 Using Nathaniel Branden’s model gave my approach of increasing my self-esteem a clear structure.
 To me, the six pillars truly are the foundation of self-esteem.

-Self-acceptance and being honest even when it feels uncomfortable were game changers for me.
-Now I will do my very best to seek discomfort even more than I already do, because stepping out of our comfort zone equals growth.
+Self-acceptance and being honest even when it feels uncomfortable were game-changers for me.
+Now I will do my very best to seek discomfort even more than I already do because stepping out of our comfort zone equals growth.

 I believe, if you never read another book on self-esteem and truly stick to Nathaniel Branden’s model, you can reach a very high level of self-esteem.
 As usual, it won’t be easy, but totally worth it.